 The Guarantor's Audited Consolidated Financial Statements have been prepared only in Chinese.
 The Guarantor has prepared an English translation of the Guarantor's Audited Consolidated Financial Statements which is included in the Offering Circular for reference only (the "English Translated Guarantor's Consolidated Financial Statements").
-The English Translated Guarantor's Consolidated Financial Statements do not themselves constitute audited financial statements, and are qualified in their entirety by, and are subject to the information set out or referred to in the Guarantor's Audited Consolidated Financial Statements.
-None of the Joint Lead Managers, the Trustee or the Agents or any of their respective affiliates, directors or advisors has independently verified or checked the accuracy of the English Translated Guarantor's Consolidated Financial Statements and can give no assurance that the information contained in the English Translated Guarantor's Consolidated Financial Statements is accurate, truthful or complete.
+The English Translated Guarantor's Consolidated Financial Statements").
+The English Translated Guarantor's Audited in their entirety by, and are subject to the information set out or referred to in the Guarantor's Audited Consolidated Financial Statements.
+None of the Sole Lead Manager, the Trustee or the Agents or any of their respective affiliates, directors or advisors has independently verified or checked the accuracy of the English Translated Guarantor's Consolidated Financial Statements is accurate, truthful or complete.
 Potential purchasers must exercise caution when using such financial information to evaluate the financial condition, results of operations and prospects of the Guarantor.

 On 30 August 2018, Hainan Airlines published (in the Chinese language only) its unaudited consolidated financial statements as at and for the six-month period ended 30 June 2018 (with the inclusion, for comparison purpose, of similar information as at and for the six-month period ended 30 June 2017) in accordance with PRC Accounting Standards and its obligations under the listing rules of the Shanghai Stock Exchange (the "Guarantor's Unaudited and Unreviewed 30 June 2018 Financial Statements").
 Certain financial information from the Guarantor's Unaudited and Unreviewed 30 June 2018 Financial Statements is included in this Offering Circular in "Summary Financial and Other Information of the Guarantor - Unaudited and Unreviewed Financial Information as at and for the Six Months Ended 30 June 2017 and 2018".
 These financial statements were prepared by Hainan Airlines' management and approved by its Board of Directors, but have not been reviewed, audited or verified by PwC ZT, auditor of Hainan Airlines, or by any other person.
 Consequently, the Guarantor's Unaudited and Unreviewed 30 June 2018 Financial Statements should not be relied upon by investors to provide the same quality of information associated with information that has been subject to an audit or review.
 Potential investors should exercise caution when using such data to evaluate Hainan Airlines' or the Group's business, financial condition and results of operations.
-Neither the Joint Lead Managers nor any of their affiliates, directors or advisers makes any representation or warranty, express or implied, regarding the accuracy, completeness and sufficiency of such unaudited financial statements for an assessment of Hainan Airlines or the Group's business, financial condition and results of operations.
+Neither the Sole Lead Manager nor any of its affiliates, directors or advisers makes any representation or warranty, express or implied, regarding the accuracy, completeness and sufficiency of such unaudited financial statements for an assessment of Hainan Airlines or the Group's business, financial condition and results of operations.